ePages-de/epages-docs/_posts/2016/2016-12-20-cqrs-and-elasticsearch.md

 It is displaying a list of products as a result of a customer browsing a category or using the search functionality of the shop.
 When navigating to a product detail page, more product-related data is presented to the customer.

-Especially the need for full-text searching and faceted filtering (also called *after-search navigation*) influenced the choice to use search technology, namely [Elasticsearch][es], as the only source for accessing product data from the storefront.
+Especially the need for full-text searching and faceted filtering (also called *after-search navigation*), influenced the choice to use search technology, namely [Elasticsearch][es], as the only source for accessing product data from the storefront.
 A simplified JSON document of a particular product to be indexed by Elasticsearch looks like this:

 {% highlight javascript %}